stephanesan/api-designer/README.md

 [CPAL-1.0] (https://opensource.org/licenses/CPAL-1.0)

 ## Known limitation:
 * Currently the tool only pulls content from github.
-Pushing back content would require implicit grant support for accessing the github api's requiring authorization.
+Pushing back content would require OAuth implicit grant support for accessing the github api's requiring authorization.
+Implicit grant is not supported by Github at the time of writing.